 Contact Full Circle Communities - Carl Kunda at email@example.com or James Dow at firstname.lastname@example.org.

-Next Step: Final PUD Site Plan for staff and Planning Commission review.
-If approved by Planning Commission, will move to City Council for another Public Hearing and final decision.
-The applicants are also pursuing state and local tax incentives, which will also be considered at a future City Council meeting.
+Next Step: The PUD application will be considered by City Council on Monday, January 25, 2021 during a Public Hearing.
+The applicants are also pursuing state and local tax incentives, which will also be considered at the City Council meeting.